-Masks are required for long-term care staff, as well as for visitors and others entering long-term care homes.
-However, recognizing that long-term care residents miss seeing the faces of their loved ones, the ministry recommends (but no longer requires) caregivers and visitors to wear masks when they are alone with a resident in their room.
-For residents living in shared rooms, homes should seek to designate a space to enable residents to interact with their visitors without masks.
-When not in a one-on-one setting with a resident in their room or a designated space within the home, visitors and caregivers are required to be masked.
+As the first defence against the transmission of respiratory viruses, masks are required for long-term care staff, as well as for visitors and others entering longterm care homes.
+The ministry recommends (but does not require) caregivers and visitors to wear masks when they are alone with a resident in their room.
+For residents living in shared rooms, homes should seek to designate a space that enables residents to interact with their visitors without masks.
+When not in a oneon-one setting with a resident in their room or a designated space within the home, visitors and caregivers are required to be masked.

-Homes must ensure that all staff, students, and volunteers wear a medical mask for the entire duration of their shift indoors regardless of their immunization status.
+Homes must ensure that all staff, students and volunteers wear a medical mask for the entire duration of their shift indoors regardless of their immunization status.
 These requirements also apply regardless of whether the home is in an outbreak or not.

-Masks are not required outdoors for staff, residents, students, volunteers or visitors (general or essential), however, outdoor masking is still recommended and encouraged where tolerated as an added layer of protection when in close proximity to others.
+Masks are not required outdoors for staff, residents, students, volunteers or visitors (general or essential); however, outdoor masking is still recommended for staff, students, and volunteers as an added layer of protection when in close proximity to a resident (e.g., going for a walk with a resident).

-Removal of masks for the purposes of eating should be restricted to areas designated by the home (which may include a resident's room).
+Removal of masks for the purposes of eating should be restricted to areas designated by the home (which may include in a resident's room).